RedOctober117/quartz/content/Java's While.md

 	statement until condition met, where done = false;
 }
 ```
-While loops are read much easier than [[For|for loops]].
+While loops are read much easier than [[Java's For|for loops]].
 "While `_conditionMet_` is true, do something."
 This can be a little wonky at the beginning, but it's important to remember that while loops only run while something is **true**.
 The logic to flip that switch to false will be inside the loop itself.

 An intuitive example of this is as follows:
 ```java